w3f/Grants-Program/project_MPT.md

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?

+Marco Polo Technologies aims at positioning itself as an infrastructure company focused on building fintech specific modules to support private markets

 ## Team :busts_in_silhouette: